Pyloupy/Pylou-s-macropad/README.md

  - 5x M3x16mm screws
  - 5x M3x5mx4mm heatset inserts
  - 1x 3D printed case: top pink and the rest white

+## Special Thanks!
+My appreciation to the opheuspad project wich helped me many times! and to the hackalb community very responsive and kind!

+PS: I'm french, so forgive me for any english syntax errors :)